-In many instances, individual cases are discussed at a multi-disciplinary conference.
+In many instances, individual cases are discussed at a multidisciplinary conference.
 Doctors from all the relevant specialties (surgery, medical oncology, radiation oncology, gastroenterology, diagnostic radiology and pathology) review the main information on the case and make a recommendation on the appropriate multidisciplinary management.
-The treatment recommended will depend on the extent of the disease, the specific type of liver cancer (primary or metastatic)and general health.
-Test results will help your doctor plan a treatment program that is best suitable for you.
+The treatment recommended will depend on the extent of the disease, the specific type of liver cancer (primary or metastatic) and general health.
+Test results will help your doctor plan a treatment program that is best suited for you.
 There are five forms of treatment for liver cancer.
 One or a combination of these treatments may be used.

 If the tumor has not spread outside of the liver and if it is localized, then surgery may be recommended.
 Surgery may include:

 - Removing the area of the liver containing the tumor

 - Using a special needle that destroys the tumor with heat (called radiofrequency ablation)

 - Placing an infusion pump to give chemotherapy directly to the liver

 These procedures use X-ray imaging to guide the delivery of agents used to kill cancer cells.
 During embolization, a catheter is inserted into a blood vessel supplying the tumor.
 The cancer cells are then killed by injection of blocking agents to obstruct the blood supply to the tumor.
 A catheter may also be used to deliver chemotherapeutic drugs into blood vessels that directly supply the tumor.
 With ablation, a needle (for the delivery of drugs) or other therapeutic device is placed through the skin, into the tumor, to kill the cancer cells.